Skip to content

 - Be concise and professional.

-The soul ID is derived from the filename without the .md extension:
+The profile ID is derived from the filename without the .md extension:

 IDs must match the pattern [a-z0-9]+(-[a-z0-9]+)* with a maximum of 128 characters.
 Only lowercase alphanumeric characters and hyphens are allowed.